killercup/quicli/docs/thumbnails.md

 That 'pattern' idea does sounds more powerful, let's go with that.
-But it also sounds more complicated, so we'll see how difficult it well be to implement.
+But it also sounds more complicated, so we'll see how difficult it will be to implement.
 In any case, let's also provide a default value.

 ```rust file=src/main.rs